 Aboriginal Land Rights Act 1983

-Coal Acquisition Act 1981 and Coal Ownership Restitution Act 1990
+Coal Acquisition Act 1981 and Coal Ownership (Restitution) Act 1990

 From 1 January 1982 the Coal Acquisition Act 1981 vested all coal in the Crown.
 Coal, as defined in the Act, includes 'oil shale' but does not include 'shale'.

-On 14 November 1997, ss.5A and 5B were included in the Coal Acquisition Act 1981 to enable the Crown to regain coal which was granted under the Coal Ownership (Restitution) Act 1990.
-Section 5A Coal Acquisition Act 1981 operated to revest coal ownership in the State of New South Wales (Crown), freed from all other interests.
-That section expired 31 December 1998.
-For revesting to take place the Governor had to proclaim the revesting by publication of a notice in the Government Gazette.
-A Request form 11R together with a copy of the Gazette notice was then required to be lodged in NSW LRS.
-Compensation for losses arising from a revesting of coal may be claimed pursuant to s.6 Coal Acquisition Act 1981.
-Section 5B Coal Acquisition Act 1981 provided for the Minister for Mineral Resources to acquire coal on behalf of the Crown by transfer or other arrangements.
+On 14 November 1997, Sections 5A and 5B were included in the Coal Acquisition Act 1981 to enable the Crown to regain coal which was granted under the Coal Ownership (Restitution) Act 1990.
+Section 5A Coal Acquisition Act 1981 (now repealed) operated to revest coal ownership in the State of New South Wales (Crown), freed from all other interests.
+That section expired on 31 December 1998.
+For revesting to take place, the Governor had to proclaim the revesting by publication of a notice in the Government Gazette.

 Petroleum (Onshore) Act 1991